Up to 50% off sofas & mattresses — limited‑time deals.

 Cooling 3.6 Comfortable upholstery, but we noticed warmth buildup in long sits.

-Comfort 4.2 Plush feel with solid support; lumbar pillow improves long sessions.
+Comfort 4.2 Plush feel with solid support; a lumbar pillow helps on longer sessions.

 Durability 4.4 Frame felt stable under heavier loading; cushions held up with routine fluffing.

-Layout Practicality 4.3 Standard depth and multiple widths made it easy to fit and live with.
+Layout 4.3 Standard depth and multiple widths made it easy to fit and live with.

-Cleaning 3.7 Day-to-day vacuuming and blotting are fine; it’s not slipcover-easy.
+Cleaning 3.7 Vacuuming and blotting are fine day to day, but it is not slipcover-easy.

-Overall 4.1 A dependable, classic lounge sofa if you’re aligned with its maintenance and arm height trade-offs.
+Overall 4.1 A dependable classic lounge sofa if you accept the maintenance and lower arms.

 How to Choose the Pottery Barn York Slope Arm Sofa?